-H1 Н2 Н3 Half of H2 in terms of curriculum time Equivalent to 'A' Level subjects prior to 2006.
+H1 H2 Н3 Half of H2 in terms of curriculum time.
+Equivalent to 'AO' Level subjects prior to 2006.
+Equivalent to 'A' Level subjects prior to 2006.
 Subjects with opportunity for in-depth study (e.g. advanced content, research paper, university module).
 They are only offered to students who demonstrate strong aptitude and interest in subject.
-May have selection process
+May have selection process.

-Norm combination of subjects includes:
+Normal combination of subjects includes:

-- Three H2 level content subjects

-(one of which must be contrasting)
+- Three H2 level content subjects (one of which must be contrasting)

 - H1 level content subject

-H1 General Paper
+- H1 General Paper

-- H1 Project Work - H1 Mother Tongue Language (MTL)[#]
+- H1 Project Work

+- H1 Mother Tongue Language (MTL)#